Hey, there! So this is my first one-shot, though it's a long one. Heh.

 "You pervert!"
 Katara huffed as she playfully slapped his chest—his bare chest.

 Zuko chuckled as he wound one arm around her waist to pull her close while he raised his other hand to tangle his fingers in her soft hair.
-Their heartbeats sped up and their breath became ragged as Zuko leaned toward her face while she placed her small hands on his chest.
+Their heartbeats sped up and their breaths became ragged as Zuko leaned toward her face while she placed her small hands on his chest.

 A thunderclap resounded around the room just as their lips met for the first time in a sweet, chaste kiss.

 The following day was clear and bright.
-Not a cloud marred the sky and the sun shined warmly down to the Earth below almost as if no thunderstorm had passed through the previous night.
+Not a cloud marred the sky and the sun shone warmly down to the Earth below almost as if no thunderstorm had passed through the previous night.
 Sitting together around the campfire, Katara and Zuko watched with amused grins at how the rest of their group fared this morning before they resumed eating.
 It seemed they were the only ones that had an appetite to eat breakfast.

 She happily bit into a piece of fish as she smiled at him.
 Who would have thought that a night of sharing scary stories and pranks would bring them together?